-In the Wealthy Barber, author David Chilton takes us through all the tips and tricks of wealth creation through a fictional barber character, Roy, who teaches financial planning.
+In the Wealthy Barber, author David Chilton takes us through all the tips and tricks of wealth creation through Roy’s fictional barber character, who teaches financial planning.
 This book is not about getting rich quickly but rather about building wealth over time.
-The book covers a series of topics across 54 short chapters that include how much you should save, tax planning, insurance planning, taxation, buying a house, implications of debt, and building a retirement corpus.
+The book covers a series of topics across 54 short chapters, including how much you should save, tax planning, insurance planning, taxation, buying a house, implications of debt, and building a retirement corpus.

 Millionaire Teacher – Nine Rules of Wealth That You Should Have Learnt In School

 Andrew Hallam wrote this book, and a former high school teacher turned a millionaire, aiming to simplify wealth creation into nine simple rules that anybody can learn.
 First, the book takes readers through finance basics, like compounding and types of investments.
 Then, the book teaches readers the magic of compounding and how much money can be made by investing in index funds (ETFs) that track major indexes.
 It also teaches readers how investments should be cost averaged consistently rather than made in lump sums and the long-term impact of fees on your corpus.

 Wealthing Like Rabbits – An Original and Occasionally Hilarious Introduction to the World Of Personal Finance